djouallah/PowerBI_Desktop_ETL/README.md

 $query = "evaluate TABLE1"
    you need to change it to the table you want to export
 $template = "C:\Model\template.pbix"
 the Path your pbix file.
-$filename = “TABLE1.csv”                                                               # The Name of the export file
+$filename = “TABLE1.csv”
+The Name of the export file
-$PBIDesktop = "C:\Program Files\Microsoft Power BI Desktop\bin\PBIDesktop.exe"         # The Path to PowerBI Desktop executable.
+$PBIDesktop = "C:\Program Files\Microsoft Power BI Desktop\bin\PBIDesktop.exe"
+The Path to PowerBI Desktop executable.
-$waitoPBD  = 10                                                                        # the Time Needed in Seconds for PowerBI Desktop to                                                                                         launch and open the pbix file, 10 second by                                                                                               default, you may increase it for big file
+$waitoPBD  = 10
+The Time Needed in Seconds for PowerBI Desktop to                                                                                         launch and open the pbix file, 10 second by                                                                                               default, you may increase it for big file